-The Bernard and Audre Rapoport Annual Conference in Austin brings together journalists, government leaders, attorneys and interested citizens to delve into FOI issues.
+The Bernard and Audre Rapoport Annual Conference in Austin brings together journalists, government leaders, attorneys and interested citizens to delve into the current issues of government transparency and free speech.
+We honor FOI heroes with the James Madison Award, and the State Bar of Texas honors outstanding journalists with Texas Gavel Awards.

 Photos from past conferences: